Cystic Fibrosis

 • Muscle and joint pain

-• Salty skin and saltier than normal sweat
+• Salty skin and extra-salty sweat

 How cystic fibrosis affects the body.
 Figure A shows the organs that may be affected by cystic fibrosis.
 Figure B shows a normal airway and the thin layer of mucus lining the wall.
 Figure C shows an airway with cystic fibrosis.